liwuqi/dockerfly/README.md

     docker pull docker.cn/memorybox/centos6_sshd
     ```

-this is a clean image with sshd service and the default user/password is `root:rootroot`
+this is a clean image with sshd service and the default user/password is `root:rootroot`, [more info](https://docker.cn/memorybox/centos6_sshd)

 * start the container by dockerfly: